Riku.AI

 Structuring the Request

 Now you have the Prompt ID, you can build out the request to use in your own system.
-We like to test all of our API requests using a tool called Postman.
+We like to test all of our API requests using a tool called .
 Well worth picking it up if you don't have it.
 It is free to use.

 What Postman is great at is that it lets you import a CURL request and then try it out instantly.
 This is great for experimenting and ensuring you have everything set up properly.
 You can then also get a code snippet for multiple other technologies such as Python, Javascript, NodeJS, and much more.